ethersphere/SWIPs/SWIPs/swip-0.md

 * **Deferred** -- This is for core SWIPs that have been put off for a future network.
 * **Abandoned** -- This SWIP is no longer pursued by the original authors or it may not be a (technically) preferred option anymore.
-* **Rejected** -- An SWIP that is fundamentally broken or a Core SWIP that was rejected by the Core Devs and will not be implemented.
+* **Rejected** -- A SWIP that is fundamentally broken or a Core SWIP that was rejected by the Core Devs and will not be implemented.
-* **Active** -- This is similar to Final, but denotes an SWIP which may be updated without changing its SWIP number.
+* **Active** -- This is similar to Final, but denotes a SWIP which may be updated without changing its SWIP number.
-* **Superseded** -- An SWIP which was previously final but is no longer considered state-of-the-art.
+* **Superseded** -- A SWIP which was previously final but is no longer considered state-of-the-art.
 Another SWIP will be in Final status and reference the Superseded SWIP.

 ## What belongs in a successful SWIP?